FBI searches Trump’s Florida estate for classified records | WTOP News

 And a district attorney in Fulton County, Georgia, is investigating whether Trump and his close associates sought to interfere in that state’s election, which was won by Democrat Joe Biden.

-Associated Press writers Zeke Miller, Meg Kinnard, Michelle L. Price, Meg Kinnard and Will Weissert contributed to this report.
+Associated Press writers Terry Spencer, Meg Kinnard, Michelle L. Price and Will Weissert contributed to this report.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.